Power BI Report Builder

-Power BI Paginated Report Builder is a tool for authoring paginated reports.
+Power BI Report Builder is a tool for authoring paginated reports that you can publish to the Power BI service.
 When you design a paginated report, you're creating a report definition that specifies what data to retrieve, where to get it, and how to display it.
 When you run the report, the report processor takes the report definition you have specified, retrieves the data, and combines it with the report layout to generate the report.
 You preview your report in Report Builder.
 Then publish your report to the Power BI service.

 The following paginated report features a matrix with row and column groups, sparklines, indicators, and a summary pie chart in the corner cell, accompanied by a map with two sets of geographic data represented by color and by circle size.

 Start with the Table, Matrix, or Chart wizard.
 Create a data source connection, drag and drop fields to create a dataset query, select a layout and style, and customize your report.

 Start with the Map wizard to create reports that display aggregated data against a geographic or geometric background.
 Map data can be spatial data from a Transact-SQL query or an Environmental Systems Research Institute, Inc. (ESRI) shapefile.
 You can also add a Microsoft Bing map tile background.